Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

 For optimal control we must define an objective function.
 In the following we consider the example of a state transfer process, for which we use the fidelity $\mathcal{F}$~\cite{benenti_principles_2018} between the desired target state and the obtained final state $\rho_f=\rho_S(t_f)$.
-We restrict ourselves to pure target states, with density matrix $\sigma=|\sigma\rangle\langle\sigma|$, so that $\mathcal{F}=\langle \sigma|\rho_f|\sigma\rangle$.
-In Liouville space this is a scalar formed from the vectors representing the final density matrix and the transposed target density matrix.
-The fidelity then corresponds to the network shown in Fig.~\ref{fig:ptdiagrams}(a) with the two legs marked with arrows joined.
+To simplify the presentation of the method we assume a pure target state, with density matrix $\sigma=|\sigma\rangle\langle\sigma|$, in which case $\mathcal{F}=\langle \sigma|\rho_f|\sigma\rangle$ is a linear function of the final state.
+In Liouville space it is the scalar product of the vectors representing the final density matrix and the transposed target density matrix, corresponding to the diagram in Fig.~\ref{fig:ptdiagrams}(a).
+The generalization of the method to nonlinear objective functions, such as the fidelity for a mixed target state, is straightforward~\cite{supplement}.